-2In the United States, these codes will be allocated by the administrators of the National Radio Systems Committee.
-The use of coverage area codes as outlined in section D.4 applies only to this block of codes.
+&lt;sup>2In the United States, these codes will be allocated by the administrators of the National Radio Systems Committee.
+The second nibble of each four digit hex code shall be determined by the broadcaster using the rules for coverage area codes defined in Section D.

-NOTE: The scheme outlined in this table will map all possible K, W, 3-LETTER-ONLY CALL LETTERS, CALL LETTERS MAPPING TO 0, CALL LETTERS MAPPING TO 00, and NATIONALLY-LINKED RADIO STATIONS into a four digit hex PI code.
+NOTE: The scheme outlined in this table will map all possible K\\\, W\\\, 3-LETTER-ONLY CALL LETTERS, CALL LETTERS MAPPING TO \0\ \, CALL LETTERS MAPPING TO \00, and NATIONALLY-LINKED RADIO STATIONS into a four digit hex PI code.
 Radio will distinguish AM/FM if AM RDS PI codes need to become established.